GE0R6E/GE0R6E/README.md

   ✓ I’m interested in STEM

-  ▢ I’m currently a high school freshman
+  ▢ I’m currently a high school sophomore

   ⊚ I’m looking to collaborate on projects and research